flipperdevices/flipperzero-firmware/documentation/HardwareTargets.md

 * For applications built into the firmware, you have to specify a compatible application set using `FIRMWARE_APP_SET=...` fbt option.
 See [fbt docs](./fbt.md) for details on build configurations.

-* For applications built as external .faps, you have to explicitly specify compatible targets in application's manifest, `application.fam`.
-For example, to limit application to a single target, add `targets=["f7"],` to the manifest.
+* For applications built as external FAPs, you have to explicitly specify compatible targets in the application's manifest, `application.fam`.
+For example, to limit the application to a single target, add `targets=["f7"],` to the manifest.
 It won't be built for other targets.

 For details on application manifests, check out [their docs page](./AppManifests.md).

 ## Building Firmware for a Specific Target

-You have to specify TARGET_HW (and, optionally, FIRMWARE_APP_SET) for `fbt` to build firmware for non-default target.
+You have to specify TARGET_HW (and, optionally, FIRMWARE_APP_SET) for `fbt` to build firmware for a non-default target.
 For example, building and flashing debug firmware for f18 can be done with

     ./fbt TARGET_HW=18 flash_usb_full